 ✓ Must legally able to work in the U.S.A.

 ✓ High School Diploma or G.E.D. (with a transcript of your grades)

 ✓ Ability to pass random drug and alcohol tests

 ✓ Ability to meet the requirements for the chosen trade

 You must pass a drug screen before starting the application process.
 This first drug test will cost you$30.00 (cash or check) at the drug testing facility.
 You must the drug screening before starting the informational/orientation meeting.
 Once you complete the application, you will receive a phone call to come in for a informational meeting with the Training Director.
 Once the informational meeting is complete, and you understand what will be expected of you, then we will accept the registration fee of $162.50.

 The IronWorkers Local Union 92 Apprenticeship is currently accepting applications.
-Applications for new Apprentices will be taken in person Monday - Thursday from 7:30 A.M. until 10:00 A.M. @ 2828 4th Avenue South, Birmingham, Alabama.
+Due to the Covid-19 pandemic we are not taking applications in person.
 If you would like an application emailed to you, it can be done so by calling the office to request one, or email @ email@example.com for an application.

 Thomas Mathis Jr.